Composition Lessons

 Over the past few months I have begun taking composition lessons with Keane.
 He might as well be an encyclopedia of musical references and knowledge.
 I thought I knew a solid amount of composers and film scorers, but in lessons with Keane I have yet to hear more than a handful of names that I recognized.
 This has resulted in my world of music rapidly expanding to many new names, pieces, influence, and wonders.
 The perfect thing to get out of a lesson!
 I can easily say I would highly recommend taking lessons with Keane Southard!

-— Quin S. via Facebook Review
+— Quin Sexton, via Facebook Review

 Keane is wonderful at helping guide the development of our own compositional voices rather than impose styles upon us.
 He offers options and tools for our choosing and is extremely knowledgeable about repertoire for us as students to explore as we write our own music.
 Whenever I have had a compositional problem to solve, he has been able to help me find a solution.